Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">At our core, we all want to be loved and appreciated.
-But for Enneagram Type 2 individuals, this desire is taken to another level.
+<p class="firstLetter"> We all want to be loved and appreciated.
+However, for Enneagram Type 2 individuals, this desire is taken to another level.
 Known as "The Helper," Type 2s crave affection and admiration from those around them, often to the point of self-sacrifice.
 In this article, we will dive into the characteristics, motivations, and behaviors of Enneagram Type 2 individuals, as well as their growth paths and potential pitfalls.
 Understanding these aspects is key to appreciating the unique qualities they bring to any relationship or community.</p>

 <br>
 <Carousel type={2} gridDisplay={true} />